openhp/HeatPumpController/README.md

 - 06 Feb 2021: product is technically complete and ready for customers to use.
 Documentation and release stage.

 ## Get your own copy and PCB assembly
-- download the PCB gerber file, {-_Gerber.zip-}
+- download the PCB gerber file, *Gerber.zip*
-- find in Google, where to order a printed circuit board (keywords: order pcb gerber), place an order,
+- find in Google, [where to order a printed circuit board](https://www.google.com/search?q=order+pcb+gerber) where to order a printed circuit board (keywords: order pcb gerber), place an order,
-- order electronic components, see BOM (Bill Of Materials) list, {- _PCB_BOM.html-}
+- order electronic components, see BOM (Bill Of Materials) list, *PCB_BOM.html*
 - solder electronic components {- assembly instructions here-}

 ## Firmware upload